kjaffel/ZA_FullAnalysis/README.md

 make -j4 install
 ```
 ## How to run ?
-I do recommend to test locally first with `--maxFiles=1`,  to check that the module runs correctly in all cases before submitting to a batch system.
-If all right you can submit to slurm with `--distributed=driver`.
+I do recommend to test locally first with ``--maxFiles=1``,  to check that the module runs correctly in all cases before submitting to a batch system.
+If all right you can submit to slurm with ``--distributed=driver``.
 Avoid as well using ``-v/--verbose`` for slurm submission, will make your jobs slower.
-- ``-s : --systematics`` add to your plots PSweight (FSR , ISR), PDFs and six QCD scale variations, ele_id, ele_reco, pu, BtagWeight, DY, top ...
+- ``-s``/``--systematics`` add to your plots PSweight (FSR , ISR), PDFs and six QCD scale variations, ele_id, ele_reco, pu, BtagWeight, DY, top ...
 - ``-v`` /``--verbose``: give you more print out for debugging.
 - ``-m ``/``--module``    : your analysis script.
 - ``-dnn ``/``--DNN_Evaluation`` : Pass TensorFlow model and evaluate DNN output